 Lacan Toronto is a diverse group of clinicians, academics, students, counselors, and others interested in reading the works of Jacques Lacan.
 Since 2001 the group has met to read Lacan and, since 2003 sponsored lectures and readings.
 The session of December 15, 2024, focuses on an “ethnological” approach to Lacan’s famous interest in topology.
-The speaker argues that the non-mathematician has the option of beginning with the evidence of cultures: myths, folklore, rituals, works of art, music, written literature, architecture, etc. using the concept of the inversion circle, the mathematical counterpart to Lacan’s extimité.
+The speaker, Don Kunze, formerly a cultural geographer and architecture theorist, argues that the non-mathematician has the option of beginning with the evidence of cultures: myths, folklore, rituals, works of art, music, written literature, architecture, etc. using the concept of the inversion circle, the mathematical counterpart to Lacan’s extimité.

 A series of resources has been assembled around the use of the inversion circle in the arts, focusing on cases where the use of inversion geometry is incontestable and critical to the outcome of the work.
-Participants in this workshop are asked to browse through these examples before the session, which will begin with a brief summary of Session 7 of Lacan’s Seminar XIII: The Object of Psychoanalysis, which treats Canto XXX of Dante’s Inferno.
+To brush up on the particulars of inversive geometry, visit this particularly informative and highly entertaining video with Zvezdelina Stankova (Numberphile).

 Resources for the Session